[This history was written in autumn 2019]

 By 2018, the reach of Our World in Data had increased significantly.
 Many more readers were coming to the site and for many relevant search queries – ‘CO2 emissions’, ‘world poverty’, ‘child mortality’, ‘population growth’ – we became the top search results in many parts of the world.
 Many teachers and professors relied on our work in their classrooms, but we also had very unexpected uses: parents told us they had taken our research into account when they decided whether they should have children; and doctors told us that they use our work to help patients who suffer from depression – Dr Jill Gordon’s account of how she uses Our World in Data in her work can be found here.

 Thanks to the help of many of you, the financial situation improved too.
 Over the last years hundreds of you have donated via OurWorldInData.org/donate to make our work possible.
 We have also applied and received more research grants and all of this meant that we were able to spend a bit less time fundraising and more time researching.
-We list our supporters here and are very grateful that our work is seen as so valuable that many of you make a donation.
+We list our supporters here.

 The web developer Daniel Gavrilov joined us in October.
-Out of a large number of applicants Daniel was obviously the ideal candidate – he had a background in data visualization in particular, and had shown that he is careful when thinking through design and user-interface from the reader’s perspective.
+Out of a large number of applicants Daniel was obviously the ideal candidate – he had a background in data visualization in particular, and had shown that he is careful when thinking about the site’s design and user-interface from the reader’s perspective.
 We were very happy when he joined our team.
-He didn’t know what he was getting into: he hadn’t yet moved to Oxford when he learned that we would all be moving to Silicon Valley instead (more on this below) and just a few months later he became the lead developer and now has the challenging job of working on all aspects of the site, the database, and the visualization tool, whilst building a development team around him.
+He didn’t know what he was getting into: he hadn’t yet moved to Oxford when he learned that we would all be moving to Silicon Valley instead (more on this in a moment) and just a few months later he became the lead developer and had the challenging job of working on all aspects of the site, the database, and the visualization tool, whilst building a development team around him.

-For our research we could have never asked for a better home than the University of Oxford and the Oxford Martin School.
+For our research we could have never asked for a better home than the University of Oxford and there the Institute for New Economic Thinking in the early years and the Oxford Martin School today.
 But the research is only one half of our work; the other half is dedicated to building the scientific publication and all the tools that are necessary for it.
 Sir Charles Godfray, the director of the Martin School, suggested that this work of the developers should have its own base: a nonprofit that is dedicated to the production and maintenance of the open-access online publication and tools.
-In 2018 we started the challenging work of establishing a non-profit that would serve this purpose.
+In 2018 we started building a non-profit that would serve this purpose.
 The Global Change Data Lab was founded and is today under the leadership of three outstanding trustees: Professor Wendy Carlin, Sir David Hendry, and Professor Stefano Caria.

 Y Combinator is certainly the world’s most prestigious and arguably the best startup incubator.
 While they focus on for-profit startups they had also accepted a few non-profits over the past years.
 We decided to apply and were actually accepted!
 This meant that 2018 ended with some hectic weeks in which we prepared for our work in Silicon Valley.